On (4,2)-Choosable Graphs

-If $S_L(P) = 2n+2$, then $P$ blocks the simple pair $(p,q)$ if and only if $\dam(p,q) \geq 3$, i.e., if one of the couples in $(p,q)$ is heavy and the other is not safe.
-Lemma~\ref{lem:hatsum} implies that if $P$ has $2$ heavy couples, then $P$ has no light couple, since if $c_jc'_j$ is light, then either $c_j \in \hat{X}_1 \cup A$ or $c'_j \in \hat{X}_n$.
+If $S_L(P) = 2n+2$, then $P$ blocks the simple pair $(S,T)$ if and only if $\dam_{L,P}(S,T) \geq 3$, i.e., if one of the couples in $(S,T)$ is heavy and the other is not safe.
+Lemma~\ref{lem:hatsum} implies that if $P$ has $2$ heavy couples, then $P$ has no light couple, since that would imply that $\sizeof{\hat{X}_1} + \sizeof{\hat{X}_n} + \sizeof{A} \geq 5$.
+In particular, if $P$ has $2$ heavy couples, then it blocks at most $1$ simple pair.
 Likewise, if $P$ has $1$ heavy couple, then $P$ has at most $2$ light couples.
-The desired conclusion follows. \end{proof} Now we specialize to the $\Theta_{r,s,t}$ case. \begin{corollary} In the theta graph $\Theta_{r,s,t}$, if $L$ has no simple solution, then every simple pair $(p,q)$ is blocked by exactly one internal path.
-In particular, each couple $c_jc'_j$ is heavy for at most one internal path $P$. \end{corollary} \begin{proof} There are $6$ simple pairs, and each of the three internal paths blocks at most $2$ of them; this proves the first part.
+The desired conclusion follows. \end{proof} Now we specialize to the $\Theta_{r,s,t}$ case. \begin{corollary} Let $r,s,t$ be positive integers, and let $L$ be a list assignment on $\Theta_{2r,2s,2t}$.
+If $L$ has no simple solution, then each simple pair $(S,T)$ is blocked by exactly one internal path.
+In particular, each couple $c_jc'_j$ is heavy for at most one internal path. \end{corollary} \begin{proof} There are $6$ simple pairs, and each of the three internal paths blocks at most $2$ of them; this proves the first part.
 If the couple $c_jc'_j$ is heavy for two different internal paths $P$ and $Q$, then since $P$ and $Q$ each have two light couples, there is some couple $c_kc'_k$ that is light for both $P$ and $Q$.
 Now the pair $(\{c_j,c_k\}, \{c'_j, c'_k\})$ is blocked by both $P$ and $Q$, contradicting the first part of the corollary. \end{proof} We now must handle the case where $L$ has no simple solution.
 First we refine our notation.
-Let $P^0, P^1, P^2$ be the internal paths of $\Theta_{2, 2r, 2s}$, with $\sizeof{V(P^0)} = 1$.
-By Corollary~\ref{cor:exactblock}, we may reindex $L(u)$ and $L(v)$ so that for all $j \in \{0,1,2\}$, $c_jc'_j$ is heavy for $P^j$.
+By Corollary~\ref{cor:exactblock}, we may reindex $L(u)$ and $L(v)$ so that for all $j \in \{0,1,2\}$, the couple $c_jc'_j$ is heavy for $P^j$.